-Under the authority of the Safe Drinking Water Act (SDWA) and Underground Injection Control (UIC) Program regulations of the U. S. Environmental Protection Agency (EPA) codified at Title 40 of the Code of Federal Regulations (40 CFR) parts 2, 124, 144, 146, and 147, and according to the terms of this permit (Permit), hereinafter referred to as the "Permittee," is authorized to construct and operate the following Class I wells located in Adams County, Colorado:
+Under the authority of the Safe Drinking Water Act (SDWA) and Underground Injection Control (UIC) Program regulations of the U. S. Environmental Protection Agency (EPA) codified at Title 40 of the Code of Federal Regulations (40 CFR) parts 2, 124, 144, 146, and 147, and according to the terms of this Area Permit (Permit), hereinafter referred to as the "Permittee," is authorized to construct and operate the following Class I well located in Weld County, Colorado: